Pong: Lawsuit from Magnavox

-In April 1974 Magnavox filed suit against Atari, Allied Leisure, Bally Midway and Chicago Dynamics.
-Magnavox argued that Atari had infringed on Sanders Associates' patents relating to the concept of electronic ping-pong based on detailed records Ralph Baer kept of the Odyssey's design process dating back to 1966.
+In April 1974, Magnavox filed suit against Atari, Allied Leisure, Bally Midway and Chicago Dynamics.
+Magnavox argued that Atari had infringed on Sanders Associates' patents relating both to the concept of TV games generally and to the interaction of player and machine-controlled objects rendered on a screen and presented detailed records Ralph Baer kept of the Odyssey's design process dating back to 1966.
 Other documents included depositions from witnesses and a signed guest book that demonstrated Bushnell had played the Odyssey's table tennis game prior to releasing Pong.
 In response to claims that he saw the Odyssey, Bushnell later stated that, "The fact is that I absolutely did see the Odyssey game and I didn't think it was very clever."

 After considering his options, Bushnell decided to settle with Magnavox out of court in June 1976.
 Bushnell's lawyer felt they could win; however, he estimated legal costs of US$1.5 million, which would have exceeded Atari's funds.
 Magnavox offered Atari an agreement to become a licensee for US$1.5 million payable in eight installments.
 In addition, Magnavox obtained the right to full information on Atari products publicly announced or released over the next year.
 Magnavox continued to pursue legal action against the other companies, and proceedings began shortly after Atari's settlement.
 The first case took place at the district court in Chicago, with Judge John Grady presiding.
 Magnavox won the suit against the remaining defendants.
 Atari may have delayed the announcement of the Atari 2600 by a few months to avoid disclosing information about the system under the settlement agreement.